(LEBRON PRYCE/THE EYEOPENER)

 Watching how much cash leaves the wallet when spending prompts students to track how much is left.
 It’s a tangible way of checking the bank account daily and building persistence to make the money last for the week, he adds.

-During his time as an undergrad student, he often divided his paycheck into ‘mandatory’ and ‘spending’ categories, allocating a specific amount for necessities and the leftover for spending and saving.
+During his time as an undergrad student, he often divided his paycheck into ‘mandatory’ and ‘spending’ categories, allocating a specific amount for necessities and the leftovers for spending and saving.

 However, this cash-heavy strategy works best for smaller daily and weekly budgets.
 Holding large amounts of cash restricts a person’s ability to earn interest that could be gained by using a long-term savings account, according to Bankrate.